mimblewimble/grin/doc/dandelion/dandelion.md

 This document describes the implementation of Dandelion in Grin.
 ## Introduction

 Dandelion is a new transaction broadcasting mechanism that reduces the risk of eavesdroppers linking transactions to the source IP.
-Moreover, it allows Grin transactions to be aggregated (removing input-output pairs) before being broadasted to the entire network giving an additional privacy perk.
+Moreover, it allows Grin transactions to be aggregated (removing input-output pairs) before being broadcasted to the entire network giving an additional privacy perk.

 Dandelion was introduced in [1] by G. Fanti et al. and presented at ACM Sigmetrics 2017.
 On June 2017 a BIP was proposed introducing a more practical and robust variant of Dandelion called Dandelion++ [2].
-This document is an adapation of this BIP for Grin.
+This document is an adaptation of this BIP for Grin.

 ## Mechanism